Killarney Beach Road Updates

 Construction Updates

 The Town of Innisfil has selected a contractor to complete the improvements to Killarney Beach Road.
-Construction is scheduled to begin in mid-September 2025, with completion expected in December 2026.
-For more information please see the construction notice.
+Construction is scheduled to begin in October 2025 with completion expected in December 2026.
+For more information, please see the construction notice.

-Phase 1 construction will result in a road closure of Killarney Beach Road (20th Sideroad to Church Drive) from mid-September to mid-December 2025.
+Stage 1 construction will result in a road closure of Killarney Beach Road (20th Sideroad to Church Drive) from October 8 to mid-December 2025.
+The expected reopening is December 19, 2025.
+For details on the detour, please see the Traffic Detour Plan.

 Previous engagement

-We hosted a Public Open House on November 16, 2022 at the Morgan Russell Memorial Arena & Community Centre (previously the Lefroy Arena) to discuss the project with the public and invite feedback.
-If you couldn't make it, you can review the presentation materials and responses to comments online.
+Public Open House #1 - We hosted a Public Open House on November 16, 2022 to discuss the project with the public and invite feedback.
+You can review the presentation materials and responses to comments.

 The Town of Innisfil is working with Stantec (Morrison Hershfield) to improve Killarney Beach Road in Lefroy.
 Road and infrastructure improvement projects like this are essential for keeping our community safe and connected.